casbin/casbin-website-v2/README.md

 [Crowdin](https://crowdin.com/project/casbin-website) and [Docusaurus i18n](https://docusaurus.io/docs/i18n/introduction) is used for Casbin website's translation.

-Note: Please do not translate strings like `:::note`, `:::tip`, wrong translation may cause typographical error([casdoor-website#305](https://github.com/casdoor/casdoor-website/issues/305)).
+Note: Please do not translate strings like `:::note`, `:::tip`, wrong translation may cause typographical error.

 You may see some sentences containing `{}`, like: